arslan01000/nau-student-hub/ADMIN_SYSTEM_README.md

 - ✅ Status workflow: `pending` → `approved` / `rejected`
 - ✅ Student submissions automatically set to `pending`
 - ✅ Success message: "Your playbook was submitted and is waiting for approval"
-- ✅ Admin can approve/reject with single click
+- ✅ Admin can approve/reject with a single click
 - ✅ Public page shows only `approved` playbooks
 - ✅ Renamed database columns: `reviewed_by` → `approved_by`, `reviewed_at` → `approved_at`